igor11191708/async-http-client/README.md

 # The concept

 * Proxy is defining a communication layer.
-They are responsible for exchanging data with different data sources.
+Proxy is responsible for exchanging data with different data sources.
-* Reader is used to interpret data to be loaded into a Model instance
+* Reader and Writer are used to interpret data.

  ![The concept](https://github.com/The-Igor/async-http-client/blob/main/img/concept.png)

 ## Try it in the real environment
 ### Simple server installation (mocking with NodeJS Express)